Mara Elliott

-Mara Woodworth Elliott (born October 3, 1968) is an American elected official in San Diego, California who serves as the San Diego City Attorney.
-Elliott is the first woman, and first Latina, to serve as City Attorney in San Diego's history.
+Mara Woodworth Elliott (born October 3, 1968) is an American lawyer and politician who served as the San Diego City Attorney from 2016 to 2024.
+A member of the Democratic Party, she was the first woman and the first Latina to hold the position.

-She is a Democrat, although city attorney positions are officially nonpartisan per California state law.

 Education

-Elliott received her undergraduate degree from University of California, Santa Barbara, majoring in English and Philosophy.
+Elliott received her undergraduate degree from the University of California, Santa Barbara, majoring in English and Philosophy.
 She then received her J.D. degree from the McGeorge School of Law.

 City Attorney

 Elections

-Elliott was one of four Democrats to run for City Attorney.
-The incumbent City Attorney Jan Goldsmith, her former boss, could no longer run after 8 years in the position due to term limits.
+Elliott was one of four Democrats to run for city attorney.
+The incumbent city attorney Jan Goldsmith, her former boss, could no longer run after 8 years in the position due to term limits.
 Unlike her opponents, Elliott did not receive many of the typical endorsements from the various local democratic groups.
 Her second-place victory in the June primary was considered an upset due to her opponents out raising and out spending her.
 In the November runoff, she defeated Robert Hickey, a Republican, by a margin of 57 to 42.

 Elliott said she hoped to make the position less politicized, and take on a role as legal counsel for the San Diego City Council and mayor as opposed to being a public figure.

 In the 2020 election, Elliott ran for re-election for San Diego City Attorney in California against attorney Cory Briggs.
 Elliott won in the general election on November 3, 2020, receiving over 66% of the votes.

 Chargers stadium

-While running for City Attorney in 2016, Elliott opposed Measure C and Measure D, which would have built a Chargers football stadium using hotel taxes.
+While running for city attorney in 2016, Elliott opposed Measure C and Measure D, which would have built a Chargers football stadium using hotel taxes.
 She stated the taxes would divert money from city services.